smattymatty/django-spellbook-docs-site/markdown_content/Styles/themes.md

 **Pro Tip:** Start with a preset theme close to your vision, then customize individual colors as needed.
 The theme builder makes this process visual and fun!
 {~~}

+## Learn More

+{~ card title="Create Custom Themes" ~}
+Learn how to build your own custom themes using just Python dictionaries - no CSS required!
+Includes real-world examples, middleware setup, and troubleshooting.
+{~~}

+{% a href="/docs/Styles/custom_themes" .sb-btn .sb-btn-primary .sb-btn-lg %}
+📖 Custom Theme Guide →
+{% enda %}

-{% a href="/themes/" .sb-btn .sb-btn-primary %}
+{% a href="/themes/" .sb-btn .sb-btn-secondary %}
-Explore Themes Live →
+🎨 Explore Themes Live →
 {% enda %}

 {% a href="/docs/Styles/colors" .super-link %}